-- Polyastic acid (PLA): One of the eco-friendliest options for 3D printers, polyastic acid is sourced from natural products like sugar cane and corn starch and is therefore biodegradable.
-Available in soft and hard forms, plastics made from polyastic acid are expected to dominate the 3D printing industry in the coming years.
-Hard PLA is the stronger and therefore more ideal material for a broader range of products.
+- Polylactic acid (PLA): One of the eco-friendliest options for 3D printers, polylactic acid is sourced from natural products like sugar cane and corn starch and is therefore biodegradable.
+Available in soft and hard forms, plastics made from polylactic acid will likely dominate the 3D printing industry in the coming years.7 Hard PLA is the stronger and, therefore more ideal material for a broader range of products.

 - Acrylonitrile butadiene styrene (ABS): Valued for its strength and safety, ABS is a popular option for home-based 3D printers.
-Alternately referred to as “LEGO plastic,” the material consists of pasta-like filaments that give ABS its firmness and flexibility.
+Also referred to as “LEGO plastic,” the material consists of pasta-like filaments that give ABS its firmness and flexibility.
 ABS is available in various colors that make the material suitable for products like stickers and toys.
-Increasingly popular among craftspeople, ABC is also used to make jewelry and vases.
+It is popular among hobbyist printers but also used in commercially made consumer goods.

 - Polycarbonate (PC): Less frequently used than the aforementioned plastic types, polycarbonate only works in 3D printers that feature nozzle designs and that operate at high temperatures.
 Among other things, polycarbonate is used to make low-cost plastic fasteners and molding trays.

 Plastic items made in 3D printers come in a variety of shapes and consistencies, from flat and round to grooved and meshed.
-A quick search of Google images will show a novel range of 3D-printed plastic products such as mesh bracelets, cog wheels and Incredible Hulk action figures.
-For the home craftsperson, polycarbonate spools can now be purchased in bright colors at most supply stores.
+A quick search of Google images will show a novel range of 3D-printed plastic products such as cog wheels and Incredible Hulk action figures.
+Home craftspeople can even buy polycarbonate spools at most supply stores.

 Today’s more state-of-the-art 3D printers use powdered materials to construct products.
 Inside the printer, the powder is melted and distributed in layers until the desired thickness, texture and patterns are made.
 The powders can come from various sources and materials, but the most common are: